'Pride is a protest' — queer folk voice power amid politics and pandemic

 Missing the Pride Parade was not an option for Emily.

-Though she attended numerous parades in the past as an out lesbian, recent political attacks on the queer community imbued a different sentiment for Sunday’s parade.
+Though she attended numerous parades in the past as an out lesbian, recent political attacks on the queer communities imbued a different sentiment for Sunday’s parade.

 “People think it’s time to have a rager,” Emily said.
 “But our rights are in danger as we speak.”